 - Make arrangements with your tax preparer to attend the audit if it’s an in-person visit.
-Many small business owners may not be up-to-date on tax laws.
-That’s why you hire a professional to do the company’s tax returns.

 What are the Possible Results of an Audit?

-An audit can have three possible outcomes:
+An audit can have 3 possible outcomes:

 - Agreement: The auditor finds a mistake, and you agree with the changes.
 You will sign the examination report with the results.

-- Disagreement: The auditor finds and mistake, and you disagree with the findings.
+- Disagreement: The auditor finds a mistake, and you disagree with the findings.
 Your options, at this point, are to request a conference with an IRS manager, participate in mediation or file an appeal.